 Uber’s successful foray into food delivery has surprised its own CEO, and Uber Eats now rivals industry leader GrubHub in multiple U.S. cities.
 As the market for app-driven food delivery continues to expand, Uber’s logistical data and network of drivers provide an advantage in new markets.

 Uber and Lyft have also segued into scooters and bikeshare.
 Both rideshare companies aspire to become a one-stop shop for all things transit, making last-mile solutions an integral component of that vision.
-Uber invested in Lime and, in April 2018, acquired Jump Bikes.
+Uber invested in Lime, acquired Jump Bikes in April 2018, and has been reportedly looking into purchasing a scooter company.
 Lyft followed suit, acquiring Motivate—the company behind Citi Bike and Ford GoBike—in July 2018.
 Due to its presence in northern cities and popularity with tourists, Motivate’s sales are impacted by seasonality, with an expected peak of sales during summer.

-Bird and Lime have seen rapid growth in 2018, but the race for leadership in last-mile transit is still wide open, as new partnerships and regulations shift the landscape.
+Bird and Lime saw rapid growth in early 2018, but have also suffered a seasonal sales dip as winter approaches.
+The race for leadership in last-mile transit is still wide open, as new partnerships and regulations shift the landscape.
 Both Uber and Lyft were issued a blow in August 2018 when San Francisco denied their applications to rent scooters in the city, instead granting permits to Scoot and Skip.
 Undeterred, Lyft moved into Denver with its inaugural scooter fleet in September.

 While scooter startups are scoring multi-billion-dollar valuations, the real golden goose is miles down the road.
 Uber and Lyft are both heavily invested in bringing driverless cars to market.
 Despite major setbacks—including a fatal accident—Uber continues to press forward with help from an August 2018 investment from Toyota.
 Lyft has also been working toward a driverless future and announced a new partnership with Magna in March 2018.
 While autonomous vehicles would be a game-changer for the profitability of rideshare, that reality may be further from reach than previously believed.